-I don’t need to build very large boat to satisfy this dream.
-We still have our Corsair F-27, a wonderful sailing machine, and plan to keep it indefinitely.
+I didn’t need to build very large boat to satisfy this dream.
+At the time I started a build, we still had a Corsair F-27, a wonderful sailing machine.
+We picked up a Beneteau First 35 along the way.
+(Fortunately, my brother Jim has the Corsair – it is so fun and fast!).
 But a sailing dinghy, capable of rowing, provides a very different sailing experience.
 Plus, if light enough, we could potentially put it on top of our SUV and explore new water.

 I decided on a cedar strip construction, but just could not find any plans that suited me.
 Several emails to designers yielded less than satisfactory responses.
 Finally, I found the website of renowned French naval architect Francois Vivier (www.vivierboats.com) There’s a great article on him in Classic Boat Magazine.
 His Morbic 12 caught my attention.
 However, it is a clinker plank design, and a little heavy for car topping.
 Corresponding with Francois, he proposed a slightly smaller version 11 ft. that he could modify for a strip plank construction.
 Sold!
 We worked together on some details for the general arrangement, sail plan, and decisions to use a dagger board and rotating rudder.

-A few days ago (11/30/2016) I downloaded the very comprehensive plans and am quite pleased – well done Francois!
-Now to jump right on it.
+On 11/30/2016 I downloaded the very comprehensive plans and was quite pleased with the package – well done Francois!

 Finished building her on 3/30/2018.
 I had a small handful of questions along way to Francois, which he answered promptly and clearly.
 As a first time boat builder, with not much wood working experience since high school, I was able to figure things out and pull it off.